From Lessons to Conversations - A Language Learning Platform Built for Real Life

 Brief

-In this first step I wanted to gather as much information as possible concerning the business, the market and potential users to ensure every decision made and idea created was well informed.
-I used a series of research methods including desk research to collect secondary data and interviews to obtain primary data.
-Screener Surveys were conducted before the user interviews to ensure only people who could actually be potential users were interviewed in order to gain valid insights.
+In this first step I wanted to gather as much information as possible concerning the market, the business and potential users to ensure every decision made and idea created was well informed.
+I used a series of research methods including desk research to collect secondary data concerning the market.
+I collated the data into a competitor analysis table which I was then able to draw insights from.

 Competitor Analysis Table